Guidelines and Policies

 - Use the REMARK guideline if you evaluated the prognostic value of a biomarker.

 - Use the TRIPOD guideline if you developed, validated, or updated a prognostic or diagnostic prediction modelling tool.

-- If you are reporting research on an intervention or treatment on human subjects:
+Research on an intervention or treatment on human subjects

 - Use the CHEERS guideline for an economic evaluation of the interventions.

 It is important that the manuscript file be saved in the native format of the Word processor used.

 The text should be presented:

 - In Arial or Times New Roman fonts, size 12, 1,5 line spacing.

 - In single single-column format and layout as simple as possible.

 - Do not use the Word processor’s options to justify text or to hyphenate words.

 - When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.